-“Right now it seems like every person on the planet thinks they are qualified to create music.
+“Right now, it seems like every person on the planet thinks he has the qualification to create music.
 Everyone has a computer and software.
 Push a button and get rich.
-Right now kids are creating a lot of noise.
+Right now, kids are creating a lot of noise.
 The feeling has gone.
 There is a lot of rage and unbrideled sexuality.
 Music has become very tribal and self-centered…”

-Hi Patrick, let me first tell you how blessed we feel to have you on board.
-So many things to tell about your contributions, so many questions that come to mind, such a long period to cover.
-How d’you feel as compared to back in the days?
-Still the same thirst, the same will, the same kind of dreams which, correct me if I’m wrong – are the key things for creativity?
+Hi Patrick, let me first tell you how an honor it is to have you on board.
+So many things to tell about your contributions.
+So many questions that come to mind.
+And, in the meantime, such a long period to cover.
+How d’you feel in comparison to back in the days?
+Still the same thirst, will, kind of dreams… Which, correct me if I’m wrong, are the key things for creativity?

-Right now it seems like every person on the planet thinks they are qualified to create music.
+Right now, it seems like every person on the planet thinks he has the qualifications to create music.
 Everyone has a computer and software.
 Push a button and get rich.
-Right now kids are creating a lot of noise.
+Right now, kids are creating a lot of noise.
 The feeling has gone.
 There is a lot of rage and unbrideled sexuality.
 Music has become very tribal and self-centered.”